CHAPTERS

 This test case involves testing an application's ability to handle intermittent network connectivity or operate offline.
 This also involves simulating various network conditions, such as switching between network connectivity and disconnected mode, to measure the application's ability to maintain and provide data and services to the user even when connectivity is lost.

 Security testing in mobile development is testing a mobile application to identify vulnerabilities or weaknesses in its security features.
-The goal of security testing is to uncover flaws that could lead to data breaches, unauthorized access, or other security risks.
+Security testing helps us uncover flaws that could lead to data breaches, unauthorized access, or other security risks.

 Security testing in mobile development typically involves testing the app's authentication and authorization mechanisms, data encryption, storage of sensitive information, network communication protocols, and other security features.
 The testing can be done manually or using automated tools to simulate attacks and identify potential security vulnerabilities.